Earl King: Biography

 King recorded for Imperial until 1963.
 He went without a recording contract for the rest of the 1960s.
-During this time, he mostly concentrated on producing and songwriting for the local labels NOLA and Watch.
+During this time, he mostly concentrated on producing and songwriting for the local labels Nola and Watch.
 His compositions from this era include "Big Chief", recorded by Professor Longhair; "Teasin' You", recorded by Willie Tee; and "Do-Re-Mi", recorded by Lee Dorsey.
 He went to Detroit for an audition with Motown Records and recorded a few tracks in the mid-1960s.
 Three tracks from that session are included on the album Motown's Blue Evolution, released in 1996.

 In 1972, he was joined by Allen Toussaint and the Meters to record the album Street Parade.
 Atlantic Records initially showed interest in releasing it but eventually declined.
-The title track was released as a single on the Kansu label at the time, but the rest was unreleased until 1982, when the album was issued by Charly Records in the UK.
+The title track was released as a single on the Kansu label at the time, but the rest lay unreleased until 1981, when the album was issued by Charly Records in the UK.

 In the 1970s, he recorded another album, That Good Old New New Orleans Rock 'n Roll, which was released by Sonet in 1977.
 He also appeared on the album New Orleans Jazz & Heritage Festival 1976.

 In the early 1980s, King met Hammond Scott, the co-owner of Black Top Records, and started to record for the label.
 The first album Glazed, on which he was backed by Roomful of Blues, was released in 1986.
 This particular album was nominated for a Grammy Award.
 A second album, Sexual Telepathy, released in 1990, featured Snooks Eaglin on two tracks and backing by Ronnie Earl & The Broadcasters on some tracks.
 He recorded his third album for Black Top, Hard River to Cross (1993), with backing by George Porter Jr., David Torkanowsky, and Herman V. Ernest III.

 In 2001, King was hospitalized for an illness during a tour of New Zealand, but that did not stop him from performing.
 In December of the same year, he toured Japan. and he continued to perform off and on locally in New Orleans until his death.

 King died on April 17, 2003, from diabetes-related complications, just a week before the New Orleans Jazz & Heritage Festival.
 His funeral was held on April 30, during the festival, and many musicians attended it, including Dr. John, Leo Nocentelli and Aaron Neville.
 His Imperial recordings, which had long been out of print, were reissued on CD soon after he died.
 The June 2003 issue of OffBeat, a local music magazine, paid tribute to King with a series of articles on him.